geoserver/geoserver/doc/en/user/source/tutorials/palettedimage/palettedimage.rst

 Generating the custom palette
 -----------------------------

-The `nyp.pal <http://geoserver.org/download/attachments/1278244/nyp.pal?version=1>`_ file has been generated using IrfanView, on Windows.
-The steps are simple:
+The :file:`nyp.pal` file has been generated using IrfanView, on Windows:

 * open the png 24 bit version of the image
 * use Image/Decrease Color Depth and set 256 colors